 Students who have been dismissed by the school may apply for readmission after two terms (excluding the summer session).
 Students who can document that poor academic performance was the result of significant extenuating circumstances, such as a long-term or debilitating illness or personal crisis, may petition for immediate reinstatement.
-The student must complete an Academic Dismissal Appeal Petition Letter, attach supporting documentation, and make arrangements for an interview with the Assistant Dean for Undergraduate Public Health prior to the first day of instruction of the new term.
+The student must complete an Academic Dismissal Appeal Petition Letter, attach supporting documentation, and make arrangements for an interview with the Director of Undergraduate Programs prior to the first day of instruction of the new term.